tuyunbin/tuyunbin1.github.io/_publications/2021-srdrl.md

 ---'

 date: 2021-8-01
-venue: 'Findings of the Association for Computational Linguistics (Findings of ACL), 63–73'
+venue: 'Findings of the Association for Computational Linguistics (Findings of ACL, Long), 63–73'
 ---

 Change captioning is to describe the difference in a pair of images with a natural language sentence.
 In this task, the distractors, such as the illumination or viewpoint change, bring the huge challenges about learning the difference representation.
 In this paper, we propose a semantic relation-aware difference representation learning network to explicitly learn the difference representation in the existence of distractors.
 Specifically, we introduce a self-semantic relation embedding block to explore the underlying changed objects and design a cross-semantic relation measuring block to localize the real change and learn the discriminative difference representation.
 Besides, relying on the POS of words, we devise an attention-based visual switch to dynamically use visual information for caption generation.
 Extensive experiments show that our method achieves the state-of-the-art performances on CLEVR-Change and Spot-the-Diff datasets.